iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 The base case of the proof is obvious by the fact that $b_1$ is positive, hence $a_1 \le c$ is true. the relation automatically holds true for all $k\ge 1$ because $a_k - a_{k + 1}\ge b_{k + 1} - b_k \implies a_k + b_k \le c$, then $a_k - a_{k + 1}\ge b_{k + 1} - b_k \implies a_k + b_k \le a_{k + 1} + b_{k + 1} \implies a_{k + 1} + b_{k + 1} \le c\implies a_{k + 1}\le c$.

+**Remarks**:

+*You should be pointing out the fact on where this lemma is useful for the convergence proof that comes later*.

 **Lemma: The Fourth One**

 > The FISTA asserts $t_k \ge (k + 1)/2, \forall k \ge 1$.

-Using the update formula from FISTA, this obviously holds true in the case of $k = 1, t_1 = 1$, andit's not hardto see that if for some $k$ it's true then it's true for $k + 1$ because:
+Using the update formula from FISTA, this obviously holds true in the case of $k = 1, t_1 = 1$, and it's not hard to see that if for some $k$ it's true then it's true for $k + 1$ because:

 $$
 \begin{align*}